dingherself/phil-324/modules/module-02.md

 # Module 2 - Natural Law Theory and Legal Positivism: Classical Defenses

-As a reminder, if a reading is not linked here, I have uploaded it to the Box folder (see D2L for the link).
+As a reminder, if a reading is not linked here, you can find it in the Box folder (see D2L for the link).

 ## Readings